About the Program

 Ms Shackelford teaches art and creative non-fiction and is currently at work on a major project, "The Memorial Wall of Hope and Healing."
 She is the co-director for UW-Green Bay's longstanding Summer Art Studio Camps, offered each summer for middle and high school students.

-Jewelry: Create And Embellish Your Own
+Jewelry: Create And Embellish Your Own -Closed

-Want to add pizazz and colorful handmade components to your existing jewelry while learning new techniques?
+Want to add pizzazz and colorful handmade components to your existing jewelry while learning new techniques?
 This five-week course will focus primarily on enameling, along with some simple surface embellishments to add to metal pieces.
 Techniques covered in this workshop include patination, roll-printing, etching, and various enameling techniques.
 Each class will include a demonstration.
 There will also be plenty of time for you to create your own jewelry statements.
 All skill-levels from beginner to advanced students are welcome.

 Instructor: Kristi Edminster is an artist who received her BA from UW-Green Bay.
-During her time as a student she focused her studies on jewelry/metals and scuplture.
+During her time as a student she focused her studies on jewelry/metals and sculpture.
 She has won numerous awards for her work, including the 2009 and 2010 Contemporary Craft Award and the 2011 Arts and Visual Design Award at UW-Green Bay.
 Kristi works as the Metals Studio Assistant on campus and was recently part of an exhibition at the Art Garage in Green Bay.
 In her spare time she loves reading and spending time at the library.

 Materials Fee: $25